Martin Carter KC

 Examples of Significant Inquiries

 In 2019, Martin acted for Cheshire West and Chester Council opposing the proposed retention of the University of Chester’s Faculty of Science and Engineering within the Inner Zone of the tier 1 COMAH site at Stanlow Oil Refinery.
 The faculty, to educate 600 students, had been established without planning permission.
 An inquiry took place to determine an appeal in respect of a lawful development certificate (the University having claimed that the proposal did not need permission), two appeals against enforcement notices seeking removal of the faculty and a planning appeal in respect of the retrospective application to keep the faculty.
 The HSE appeared at the inquiry by leading counsel to support the Council’s stance, as did the operators of Stanlow refinery.
-A decision is awaited.
+The appeal was allowed.

 In 2018, he acted for the Environment Agency, promoting four separate CPOs to provide new fish passes in the River Severn to promote the conservation of rare fish species.
 The case was notable as it was the first occasion when the Environment Agency had used its compulsory purchase powers for a reason other than flood defence and was also believed to be the first exercise of the powers of compulsory purchase under the Salmon and Freshwater Fisheries Act 1975.
 All four orders were confirmed by the Secretary of State.